dekuNukem/bob_cassette_rewinder/README.md

 They also mentioned how conventional detergent plastic bottles is bad for the environment, while the cassettes themselves only last 30 washes and uses way more plastic and electronics.

-The more I think of it, the more I can draw parallel between Bob cassettes and those overpriced DRM-enabled inkjet cartridges, often costing more than the printer itself.
+The more I think of it, the more I can draw parallel between Bob cassettes and DRM-enabled inkjet cartridges, often costing more than the printer itself.
 It wouldn't be surprising if Daan Tech took some inspirations from there.

 ----